greggman/HappyFunTimes/docs/makinggames.md

 *   <a id="bower"/>Install Bower.

-    Bower is a program that downloads dependencies (libraries).
+    Bower is a program that downloads JavaScript libraries.
+For example if a controller or game needs jquery or three.js bower handles that.

     Type `npm install -g bower`.